-In a small mixing bowl, combine the chia seeds into the 1/2 cup of water and let sit for a few minutes to activate their binding properties.
+In a small mixing bowl, combine the ground flaxseed into the 1/2 cup of water and let sit for a few minutes to activate their binding properties.

 Stir together the dry ingredients in a mixing bowl.